o3de/o3de.org/content/docs/user-guide/components/reference/camera/camera-rig.md

 ### SlideAlongAxisBasedOnAngle

-Use **SlideAlongAxisBasedOnAngle** to modify the position of the look\-at target based on an angle.
+Use **SlideAlongAxisBasedOnAngle** to modify the position of the look-at target based on an angle.
 For example, say that you set the target to slide along the forward and backward axis based on pitch.
 As the target pitched down, then the position would move ahead of the target.
 If the target is attached to the character, then every time the target looked down, it would be ahead of the character.
 Every time it looked up, it would be behind the character.

 ![\[Image NOT FOUND\]](/images/user-guide/component/slide-along-axis-based-on-angle.png)